onury/grunt-jasmine-nodejs/README.md

 ## Changelog

+- **v1.3.1** (2015-04-27)
+    + Console Reporter: Changed the default value of `report.console.activity` option to `false`.
+This should not be enabled if your tests log extra data to console.
+Improved activity output.

+    ---

 - **v1.3.0** (2015-04-21)
     + Console Reporter: Progressive console output.
 Each spec result is now output at real-time as it's executed.
 This effectively helps tracking unhandled errors.
 (Fixes [Issue #7](https://github.com/onury/grunt-jasmine-nodejs/issues/7))